al-lu/penguin_detection/README.md

 * Doesn't work in real time...yet.
 I have a architecture in mind that might work.

-* Seems to have trouble staying confident in ROIs that are far a way from thr viewing point. => Need to gather more data.
+* Seems to have trouble staying confident in ROIs that are far a way from the viewing point. => Need to gather more data.

 * Continue training from saved model latest checkpoint that last training finished.